Overview

 Buildings

-As shown in Figure 3 the household energy consumption per m² for space heating has decreased by 39.1% since 2000, from 17 koe/m² to 10.3 koe/m² in 2021.
-The consumption per dwelling for water heating increased slightly from 2000 to 2021 (from 0.23 toe/dw to 0.25 toe/dw), while the consumption per dwelling for appliances and cooking stayed almost constant (see Figure 4).
+As shown in Figure 3 the household energy consumption per m² for space heating has decreased by 32% since 2000, from 16.5 koe/m² to 11.2 koe/m² in 2022.
+The consumption per dwelling for water heating, for appliances and for cooking stayed relatively constant during the last years and decreased only slightly compared to 2000 (see Figure 4).

-Figure 5 shows a decomposition of the change in energy consumption.
-It shows that the total final energy consumption of households decreased by around 6.5 Mtoe between 2000 and 2021.
-Two main factors contributed to an increase in energy consumption – more dwellings (7.1 Mtoe) and lifestyle/comfort (12.2 Mtoe, due to larger homes and more appliances per dwelling).
-Climate effects also had a small increasing impact of 3.7 Mtoe.
-On the opposite, energy savings decreased the consumption by around 27 Mtoe, while other effects had only a small decreasing impact of 2.4 Mtoe.
+Source: ODYSSEEFigure 5 shows a decomposition of the change in energy consumption.
+It shows that the total final energy consumption of households decreased by around 7.5 Mtoe between 2000 and 2022.
+Two main factors contributed to an increase in energy consumption – more dwellings (7.5 Mtoe) and lifestyle/comfort (9.7 Mtoe, due to larger homes and more appliances per dwelling).
+On the opposite, energy savings decreased the consumption by around 26.4 Mtoe, while other effects had only a small decreasing impact of 2.4 Mtoe.
+Climate effects also had a small decreasing impact of 0.7 Mtoe.

-To achieve the target of a virtually climate-neutral building stock in Germany by 2050, a set of measures was either newly established or comprehensively revised in the last 5 years.
-The main building regulation in Germany is the “Buildings Energy Act (GEG)”, which came into force in November 2020.
+Source: ODYSSEETo achieve the target of a virtually climate-neutral building stock in Germany by 2050, a set of measures was either newly established or comprehensively revised in the last years.
+The main building regulation in Germany is the “Building Energy Act (GEG)”, which came into force in November 2020.
 The GEG regulates the energy requirements for new and existing buildings and for the use of renewable energies in buildings.
 The GEG has been amended twice since then.
 From 1 January 2023, especially the standards for new buildings were tightened.
-And from 1 January 2024, the switch to renewable energies has been mandatory when installing new heating systems.
-In parallel, the funding conditions for energy efficiency and renewable energies in buildings were improved and combined in a "Federal funding program for efficient buildings (BEG)" starting in 2020.
-From 1 January 2024, the revised BEG supports the replacement of old, fossil-fuel heating systems with heating systems based on renewable energies with an investment cost subsidy of up to 70 percent.
-As an alternative to the Federal funding, tax incentives for the energy-efficient renovation of residential buildings were also introduced from 2020.
+From 1 January 2024, the switch to at least 65% renewable energies has been mandatory when installing new heating systems.
+The requirement to use at least 65% renewable energies is also linked to the existence of municipal heat planning in accordance with the new Heat Planning Act.
+In parallel, the funding conditions for energy efficiency and renewable energies in buildings were improved and combined in a "Federal funding program for efficient buildings (BEG)" since 2020.
+From 2024, the revised BEG supports the replacement of old, fossil-fuel heating systems with heating systems based on renewable energies with an investment cost subsidy of up to 70 percent and also includes specific conditions for low-income households.

 Table 2: Sample of policies and measures implemented in the building sector